 The Compensation Committee is responsible for developing the Company's overall compensation philosophy and reviewing and approving the compensation of its executive officers.
-All directors serving on the Compensation Committee during 2023 were independent of Prairie Provident within the meaning of applicable securities laws - except that Patrick McDonald, who served as interim chief executive officer during 2023 and as such was deemed not to be independent of the Company, was (together with Ajay Sabherwal and Matthew Shyba) a member of the Compensation Committee in early 2023, prior to reconstitution of the Board of Directors following completion of the recapitalization transactions referred to under "Other Information - Interests of Informed Persons" below.
-Determinations with respect to Mr. McDonald's compensation for 2023 were made in late 2022 by the full Board of Directors in office at the time.
+All directors serving on the Compensation Committee during 2024 were independent of Prairie Provident within the meaning of applicable securities laws - except that Dale Miller, who was appointed Executive Chairman on November 1, 2024 and as such was deemed not to be independent of the Company at such time, was (together with Kathy Turgeon and Matthew Shyba) a member of the Compensation Committee until his replacement by Glenn Hamilton on November 1, 2024.
+Determinations with respect to Mr. Miller's compensation were made by the full Board of Directors.